Effective: 25th May 2018

-By using the information we collect we can provide the products and services you have asked for and using your information helps us to understand your needs and interests and to provide personalised content and match the you with the most relevant adverts and services.
+By using the information we collect we can provide the products and services you have asked for and using your information helps us to understand your needs and interests and to provide personalised content and match you with the most relevant adverts and services.

-By completing and submitting our registration on our websites, mobile applications, or by the ongoing use of our services, you consent to the use of your personal information in accordance with this policy.
+By completing and submitting your registration on our websites, mobile applications, or by the ongoing use of our services, you consent to the use of your personal information in accordance with this policy.
 This includes and sensitive personal information that you might provide or mention in a post or in an email to us.

 Information from devices